webdatavisualdev/abine-test/README.md

 # Abine Code Assessment

-A brief assessment to show off your development and styling skills using ReactJS, Next.js, and Material UI.
+A brief assessment to show off your development and styling skills using ReactJS and Material UI.